SiGiL-Cpp/CppCraft/pages/02-types.md

   };
 ```

-- First, declare and initialize a single `StyledCharacter` named
+- First, you will find a single `StyledCharacter` named `myStyledCharacter`
-  `myStyledCharacter`.
+  declared and initialized.
+You can `Run` the execution or modify it.
-- Second, make an array of `StyledCharacter` and name if `myStyledString`.
+- Second, you can make an array of `StyledCharacter` and name if
+  `myStyledString`.
+If you initialize it with multiple `StyledCharacter`s, they
+  will be displayed as a character string.
+- What happens if you don't initialize it?

-C++ would not know how to format a `StyledCharacter` out-of-the-box.
-It works
+C++ would not know how to format a `StyledCharacter` out-of-the-box: it is our
-here because of hidden code handling it.
+own custom type.
+It works here because of hidden code handling it.

 There will be help below the exercise.